 If an earlier queue project that is responsible for providing additional transmission capacity should drop out of the queue, a later queue project that may have been relying on at least a portion of any "surplus" capacity may then be faced with additional project costs for transmission capacity additions of their own.
-As of the date of this report, there are projects in the queue (GI #530, GI #551, GI #557, GI #567, GI #570, GI #588, GI #590, GI #604, and GI #605) ahead of for which costs related to sub-transmission capacity upgrades or additions could be passed on to should changes be made to their queue position or generation output.
-The recommended upgrades for GI #530, GI #551, GI #557, GI #567, GI #570, GI #588, GI #590, GI #604, and GI #605 were assumed to be completed prior to the interconnection of the Project.
+As of the date of this report, there are projects in the queue (GI #530, GI #551, GI #557, GI #567, GI #570, and GI #588) ahead of the 330 MW Appaloosa Wind and Solar #1 Project for which costs related to transmission capacity upgrades or additions could be passed on to the Project should changes be made to their queue position or generation output.
+The recommended upgrades for GI #530, GI #551, GI #557, GI #567, GI #570, and GI #588 were assumed to be completed prior to the interconnection of the Project.
+For this and other reasons, the cost estimates included in this FSR are estimates only, are based on currently known or assumed facts that may not be accurate or materialize, and are subject to change.